01

 When should a coach change macros?

-After seeing enough real data to know what likely needs intervention — not just because the plan felt stale after three days.
+After seeing enough real data to know what likely needs intervention.
+Not just because the plan felt stale after three days.

 What should I look at before changing them?